Aptima® Mycoplasma genitalium Test

 Proper treatment depends on proper diagnosis

-However, treatment for these infections is organism-specific.
-Accurate diagnosis is critical to ensuring infections are treated successfully.
+The treatment for each infection is organism-specific.1 An accurate diagnosis is critical to ensuring infections are treated successfully.

 • Doxycycline